csc301-2023-fall/project-24-ontario-parks-T/readme.md

   * Go to the administrator management website, which is http://3.99.190.60:3000/admin/login in our d3 deployment.
 To register an account, you must use a logged-in account to sign up with a username, email address, and password.
 If the registration is correctly processed, you create a new account.
 With the account, you can do any operation mentioned above for the audio and location or register new accounts.
 * To access as a user:
   * No need for an account; grab your smart device, scan the QR code, and enjoy the audio.
+* To upload an audio or image file:
+  - This is including at the end of this readme file, as it is includes many screenshots.

- * Clear steps for using each feature described in the previous section.
+## Clear steps for using each feature described in the previous section.

- *
- * For the visitor's side:
+### For the visitor's side:

-  * Scan the QR code and play the audio.
+Scan the QR code and play the audio.

-* For the administrator side:
+### For the administrator side:
-  * 1. Reach the login page, which is http://3.99.190.60:3000/admin/login, and input your username and password to log in
+1. Reach the login page, which is http://3.99.190.60:3000/admin/login, and input your username and password to log in
-  * 1.1, in case you do not have an account, you need to ask your colleague who has an account to sign in and create an account for you (our partner demands this feature)
+   1. In case you do not have an account, you need to ask your colleague who has an account to sign in and create an account for you (our partner demands this feature)

-  * 2, At the top of each page, there will be a navigation bar, which includes buttons to Add Location, Add Audio, AudioList, Location List, Register, Logout
+1. At the top of each page, there will be a navigation bar, which includes buttons to Add Location, Add Audio, AudioList, Location List, Register, Logout

-    * 3, Location repo page: After logging in, you will be redirected to the location repo page(you can also reach this page by using the Location List button on the Navigation bar), which includes a list of all locations' cards and their QR code on the cards.
+1. Location repo page: After logging in, you will be redirected to the location repo page(you can also reach this page by using the Location List button on the Navigation bar), which includes a list of all locations' cards and their QR code on the cards.
 In addition, one empty card can be used to quickly create a location with a location name.
-    * 3.1, at the location repo page, you may also use the edit and delete button on the location card to delete the location or jump to the edit page of that location.
+   1. At the location repo page, you may also use the edit and delete button on the location card to delete the location or jump to the edit page of that location.
-    * 4, at the location edit page, you may change the detail information of the location and click save to save the update.
+1. At the location edit page, you may change the detail information of the location and click save to save the update.
 The QR code will change after changing the location's name, so you may need to go back to the location repo to collect the updated version of the QR code.
-    * 5, you may use the Add Location on the Navigation bar to go to the Add Location page.
+1. You may use the Add Location on the Navigation bar to go to the Add Location page.
 After finishing the form and clicking the button to create, a new location will be created with details.
-    * 6, you may use the AudioList on the Navigation bar to go to the audio repo page.
+1. You may use the AudioList on the Navigation bar to go to the audio repo page.
 Like the Location repo page, you may delete audio or go to the edit audio page with the "delete" and "edit" buttons near the card.
-    * 7, on the audio edit page, you may change the detail information of the audio and click save to save the update.
+1. On the audio edit page, you may change the detail information of the audio and click save to save the update.
 Please notice that the update of audio will not influence the QR code of the location, as our partner asked
-    * 8, you may use the Add Audio on the Navigation bar to go to the Add Audio page.
+1. You may use the Add Audio on the Navigation bar to go to the Add Audio page.
 After finishing the form and clicking the button to create, a new audio item will be created with detail.
-    * 9, you may use the Register on the Navigation bar to help a colleague create their account; email, unique username, and password will be needed
+1. You may use the Register on the Navigation bar to help a colleague create their account; email, unique username, and password will be needed

-  * 10, Once you finish managing the system, you can log out of your administrator account with the Logout button on the Navigation bar.
+2. Once you finish managing the system, you can log out of your administrator account with the Logout button on the Navigation bar.

- * We clearly understand it and provide a careful guide for users and administrators.
+We clearly understand it and provide a careful guide for users and administrators.
 If any features are added to our website, we update this section carefully and frequently once we clearly and successfully implement it.
-  ## Development requirements
   ## Development requirements
  * What are the technical requirements for a developer to set up on their machine or server (e.g., OS, libraries, etc.)?
      * Operating System: Any OS that supports Docker (e.g., Linux, macOS, Windows).